zero-savvy/vimz/marketplace/README.md

 ```shell
 make serve-contract-docs
 ```
-Then, open `http://localhost:3000` in your browser.
+You will be automatically redirected to `http://localhost:3000` in your browser.

 ### Images and hashes